SHAfoin/shafoin-typst-template/report-template.typ

 #let insa-report = (
-  title: none, // titre du document
+  title: none, // title of the document
-  date: none, // date du document, type: datetime
+  date: none, // date of the document, type: datetime
-  authors: (), // liste des auteurs
+  authors: (), // array of authors
-  sub-authors: "4A ICY", // texte optionnel au dessus des auteurs ex : groupe 2, 4A ICY
+  sub-authors: "4A ICY", // optional text above authors, e.g. group 2, 4A ICY
-  matiere: none, // matière du document ou texte en bas
+  matiere: none, // subject of the document or text at the bottom
-  description: none, // description du document
+  description: none, // document description
-  bib-yaml: none, // référence vers une bibliographie
+  bib-yaml: none, // reference to a bibliography
-  lang: "fr", // langue du document
+  lang: "fr", // document language
-  heading-numbering: false, // option de numérotation des titres
+  heading-numbering: false, // enable heading numbering
-  theme: "blue-theme", // theme parmi pastel-theme, blue-theme, green-theme, red-theme
+  theme: "blue-theme", // theme: pastel-theme, blue-theme, green-theme, red-theme
-  image-cover: none, // image de couverture du rapport, optionnel doc,
+  image-cover: none, // cover image for the report, optional doc,
 ) => {
   /* -------------------------------------------
-  *  Options générales
+  *  General
   *  ------------------------------------------- */
-  // ajoute une numérotation si demandé if heading-numbering {
+  // add numbering to titles if asked if heading-numbering {
     set heading(numbering: "I.A.1.")
   }

-  // Couleur du thème
+  // Theme color
   let theme-color = if theme == "blue-theme" {
     "#3AA5D8"
   } else if theme == "pastel-theme" {